 In alignment with these approaches, \citet{le2024mixture} investigate the connection between \emph{Prefix-tuning} \citep{li2021prefix}, a widely adopted prompt-based technique, and \emph{Mixture of Experts (MoE)} models \citep{Jacob_Jordan-1991, jordan1994hierarchical}.
-Their findings reveal that \emph{self-attention can be interpreted as embedding multiple MoE models}, and that implementing prefix-tuning is akin to appending new \emph{prefix} experts to these pre-trained MoE architectures, thereby enabling the fine-tuning of underlying representations.
+Their findings reveal that \emph{self-attention can be interpreted as containing multiple MoE models}, and that implementing prefix-tuning is equivalent to adding new \emph{prefix} experts to these pre-trained MoE architectures, thereby enabling the fine-tuning of underlying representations.

-Building on this insight, we propose \textbf{WAVE++} (\underline{W}ithin-T\underline{a}sk \underline{V}ariance \underline{A}war\underline{e}ness for CRE), a prompt-based method designed to address the limitations outlined above.
-Rather than employing a single prompt pool across all tasks, WAVE++ assigns \emph{a dedicated Prompt Pool for each task}, thereby improving plasticity in response to task distribution shifts and better capturing task-specific characteristics.
+Building on this insight, we propose \textbf{WAVE++} (\underline{W}ithin-T\underline{a}sk \underline{V}ariance \underline{A}war\underline{e}ness for CRE), a prompt-based method designed to address the prior limitations.
+Rather than employing a single prompt pool across all tasks, WAVE++ assigns \emph{a dedicated prompt pool for each task}, thereby improving plasticity in response to task distribution shifts and capturing task-specific characteristics.
 Additionally, WAVE++ integrates \emph{label descriptions} of relations to learn global, relation-specific contexts, ensuring that essential characteristics of each relation are preserved.

-To mitigate catastrophic forgetting within the shared parameters, WAVE++ incorporates \emph{generative models} that produce instructed latent data representations for replay.
+To mitigate catastrophic forgetting in the shared parameters, WAVE++ incorporates \emph{generative models} that produce instructed latent data representations for replay.
 This strategy guards against representation drift without requiring the storage of extensive raw data, offering a more efficient and comprehensive alternative to conventional replay-based methods.
-Further, although recent approaches often rely on a classifier head for task prediction \citep{wang2024hierarchical, le2024adaptive}, WAVE++ removes this dependency by \emph{selecting the relevant prompt pool through a simple voting mechanism}.
-Experimental results demonstrate that WAVE++ achieves state-of-the-art performance, outperforming existing prompt-based and rehearsal-based baselines.
+Furthermore, although recent approaches often rely on a classifier head for task prediction \citep{wang2024hierarchical, le2024adaptive}, WAVE++ removes this dependency by \emph{selecting the relevant prompt pool through a simple voting mechanism}.
+Experimental results show that WAVE++ achieves state-of-the-art performance, outperforming existing prompt-based and rehearsal-based baselines.

 \paragraph{Contributions} Our main contributions can be summarized as follows: \begin{itemize} \item We identify key limitations in current prompt-based continual learning approaches, including ineffective prompt selection, inadequate mitigation of catastrophic forgetting in shared parameters, and suboptimal strategies for handling both cross-task and within-task variance.